Most strokes are ischemic (usually due to blockage of an artery), but some are hemorrhagic (due to rupture of an artery).

 Diagnosis is based mainly on symptoms, but imaging and blood tests are also done.

-Recovery after a stroke depends on many factors, such as the location and amount of damage, the person’s age, and the presence of other disorders.
+Recovery after a stroke depends on many factors, such as the location and amount of brain damage, the person’s age, and the presence of other disorders.

 Controlling high blood pressure, high cholesterol levels, and high blood sugar levels and not smoking help prevent strokes.

-Supplying the Brain with Blood
+Supplying the Brain With Blood